-Social Security of an Entrepreneur
+Social security of an entrepreneur

-Key Needs for Change:
+Key needs for change:

-Pension Insurance: As a rule, the entrepreneur must pay for statutory, obligatory social security him/herself.
-However, at the lowest YEL insurance levels, the entrepreneur does not reach earnings-related social security, but the benefits remain at the level of basic security benefits.
-A quarter of entrepreneurs base their YEL insurance on an annual income of less than EUR 10 500.
-When the income is less than EUR 10 500, the daily allowance of a sickness insurance is no higher than the minimum daily allowance.
-With an income of less than EUR 12 500, no daily allowance is paid under the unemployment security.
-In the lowest level of income, an entrepreneur has to work almost for decades before the employment pension exceeds the guaranteed pension; even with an income of EUR 18 000, this takes almost 20 years.
-Therefore, the FFE proposes that the entrepreneur and his or her family member must receive value for the insurance premiums that they pay.
-The minimum limit of the obligatory social insurance for an entrepreneur, i.e. the minimum limit of the obligatory pension insurance, must be raised to a level where the entrepreneur does not pay insurance premiums for nothing.
+Pension insurance: As a rule, the entrepreneur must pay for statutory, obligatory pension insurance (YEL) him- or herself.
+However, at the lowest YEL insurance levels, the entrepreneur does not qualify for earnings-related social security; any benefits remain at the level of basic social security benefits.
+A quarter of entrepreneurs base their YEL insurance on an annual income of less than €10,500.
+When the income is less than €10,500, the daily allowance in the case of illness is no higher than the minimum daily allowance.
+With an income of less than €12,500, no daily allowance is paid under unemployment security.
+At the lowest level of income, an entrepreneur almost has to work for decades before the employment pension exceeds the guaranteed pension; even with an income of €18,000, this takes almost 20 years.
+Therefore, Suomen Yrittäjät proposes that the entrepreneur and his or her family members must get value for the insurance premiums they pay.
+The minimum limit of the obligatory social insurance for an entrepreneur, i.e. the minimum limit of the obligatory YEL pension insurance, must be raised to a level at which the entrepreneur gets something in return for insurance premiums.

 Unemployment security: Becoming an entrepreneur still causes problems for family members living in the same household with the entrepreneur when they seek social benefits.
 Part of the reason for this is that bureacuracy does not always understand the nature of entrepreneurship.
 Another reason is that the status of a family member in terms of social insurance may change from a wage earner to an entrepreneur without him or her realizing it.